tom288/Refresh/Process/ALBUM.md

 Replaced pipe player clipping with blockbullets.\
 Added blockbullets to taller fences.\
 Blockbullet added to barrels outside sewer.\
-Improved player clipping around the rock below the second point.\
+Improved player clipping around the rock below the second point.
-Modified choke pipe player clipping shape (probably needs to be fixed).

 # IT